clux/symlink/README.md

 - `npm install (externalDeps ∖ globals)`
 - `npm link`

-I.e. link in all local globally requested and internally available dependencies, install the rest, then link the module itself so the modules with more inclusions can safely link the module in.
+I.e. link in all globally installed modules that were specified explicitly and the locally available dependencies in the directories, install the rest, then link the module itself so the modules with more inclusions can safely link the module in.

 ## Example
 When I reinstall my linux, I git clone all my repos and let symlink figure out a safe order of commands and perform the following list of actions sequentially via `child_process`;